callnow

 Elements of Owner’s Equity

-Given below are the primary elements of the owner’s Equity.
+The primary elements of the owner’s equity are given below.

 1) Retained Earnings

-The amount shown as retained earnings in the balance sheet rather than paying it off as dividends to the shareholders is called retained earnings.
-The retained earnings are the total revenue generated from the operations and other activities that reflect the gains on shareholder investments repaid into business rather than distributed as dividends.
+The amount shown as retained earnings in the balance sheet rather than paid off as dividends to the shareholders is called retained earnings.
+Retained earnings are the total revenue generated from operations and other activities that reflect the gains on shareholder investments repaid into the business rather than distributed as dividends.
 The volume of retained earnings increases with time as the firm reinvests a proportion of its earnings.
 It may represent a giant portion of shareholder value for firms that have been in operation for a lot longer.

 2) Outstanding shares

-The sum of stock sold to buyers but not yet repurchased by the company is named outstanding securities.
-When calculating the price of a Shareholder’s Equity, the amount of outstanding shares is under consideration.
+The sum of stock sold to buyers but not yet repurchased by the company is called outstanding securities.
+The amount of outstanding shares is considered when calculating the price of a Shareholder’s Equity.

 3) Treasury Stock